 Students must have passed Project 1-1.
-Furthermore, the student has to have passed at least two out of the following three courses: Introduction to Computer Science 1, Introduction to Computer Science 2, and Data Structures and Algorithms.
+Furthermore, the student has to have passed at least two out of the following three courses: Procedural Programming, Objects in Programming, and Data Structures and Algorithms.
+The student furthermore needs to be registered for or has already completed at least three courses of the programme in year 2, semester 1.
 This project is a prerequisite for Project 3-1.